 Release - the UK’s centre of expertise on drugs and drugs law - has been providing free and confidential specialist advice to the public, and campaigning for the reform of drug policy, for 50 years.
-To celebrate our 50th anniversary, we hosted the Museum of Drug Policy in London from November 3rd-5th.
+To celebrate our 50th anniversary, we hosted the Museum of Drug Policy in London from 3rd-5th November 2017.

 The Museum’s exhibitions depicted the human suffering caused by the drug war, and highlighted how drug policy and drugs policing intersect with issues of social control, especially in relation to class and race.
 Alongside the Museum, we also celebrated the work that Release has undertaken over the past five decades.
 For more information on Release's history, click through our interactive timeline.

 The Museum of Drug Policy